 Perhaps the most frequently reported effect of raw feeding is improvements in dental health.
 My initial reasons for switching to raw included concerns about my dog’s teeth.

 Even my younger dogs had teeth that were becoming heavily discolored on their kibble diets, and I had heard some great reports about the benefits of a raw diet on dogs’ dental health.
+Sure enough, within a few weeks on raw, my dogs were all flashing a great set of sparkling white teeth.

 How bones clean teeth